vikasykalova/adaptive-verstka/README.md

 # adaptive-verstka

 It's a landing page created with using HTML and CSS only.
-It's adaptive website, with burger menu on mobile phones and tablets.
+It's an adaptive website, with burger menu on mobile phones and tablets.

 I used Figma and HTML, CSS to create this website.